Skip to main content

 Claude Desktop

-How invoke_plugin_action interacts with capabilities
+How invoke_plugin_action and await_streaming_plugin_action interact with capabilities

 1. Claude calls list_plugin_actions.
 Result is a flat list of every declared action with plugin_id, action_id, label, description, params schema, requires_role, stream flag, etc.